DerOeko/ChemControl/README.md

 * Clone this GitHub repository.
 * Create a "github_config.m" file that creates a folderPath string that points to your data.
 E.g. like this:

+Remark: it would be good to use the github_config file to adjust all paths (including the cbm path) used in the functions

 "% Local path on your machine
 folderPath = "/project/path/to/your/data/";"